 The Company has only one class of equity shares having the par value of INR 10 per share.
 Each holder of equity share is entitled to one vote per share.
 The equity shares are entitled to receive dividend as and when declared.
 In the event of liquidation of the Company, the holder of equity shares will be entitled to receive remaining assets of the Company, after distribution of all preferential amounts.
 The distribution will be in proportion to the number of equity shares held by the shareholders.

-c) Shares held by holding company or their subsidiaries/ associates
+e) Shares held by helding/ultimate helding company and/ or their subsidiaries/ associates